 The “World of the Man” covers Beethoven’s relationships with his contemporaries, with his teachers and pupils, with musicians and patrons, with women and friends, as well as with his family.
 He was not, after all, the “solitary struggler” as idealised by posterity, but rather a composer who was in a multiplicity of relationships with the world around him.
 The exhibition will show this using many original letters held by the Austrian National Library.
 Although his dealings with his fellow men and women were not easy, these letters demonstrate the composer’s self-confidence and sarcastic humour, as well as his affection for women.
 Particularly moving is his attempt to act as father figure to his nephew Karl, an attempt that ended in tragic failure when the latter tried to commit suicide in 1826, whereupon Beethoven abandoned his role as Karl’s legal guardian.

 The “Sparks of the Gods” are the original manuscripts of Beethoven’s compositions that have become part of the classical canon, such as the Violin Concerto Op.
 61, the “Spring Sonata” Op.
 24 or the String Quartet Op.
 95, held by the Austrian National Library.
 In addition, for the first three months of the exhibition visitors will be able to view a part of the work that is identified with Beethoven’s name like no other, his 9th Symphony, with the famous words “Freude, schöner Götterfunken”.
-This valuable manuscript, a UNESCO Memory of the World document, is on loan from the Berlin State Library, and this will be the first time that it has been displayed in Austria.
+This valuable manuscript, a UNESCO Memory of the World document, is on loan from the Berlin State Library.

 Using the images provided as part of a report on the Austrian National Library is free of charge.
 Copyright of the pictures (if not mentioned otherwise): Austrian National Library